 But keep it to your most loyal customers, your regulars.
 The thing to be careful about is asking NON-regular customers the same questions.
 Chances are they’re not that attached to the brand and much of what they want are things that cost you money and don’t really increase the likelihood they’ll stay.

 Act on it

-When half a dozen of your most loyal customers tell you to keep the pool open late so they can get in their 140.6 training, do it.
-Unless there’s some city ordinance that disallows it, the costs to keep the lights on along with one or two employees working overtime isn’t huge.
-At first, it may cost a little extra.
-But if you want your fitness business to be special to folks who are going to keep coming back, spending money, and attribute special quality to your brand, this is what you have to do.
+When half a dozen of your most loyal customers tell you to keep the pool open late so they can get in their Ironman 140.6 training, do it.
+The costc to keep the lights on along with one or two employees working overtime isn’t huge.
+If you want your fitness business to be special to folks who are going to keep coming back, spending money, and attribute special quality to your brand, this is what you have to do.

 “Letting the inmates run the asylum” is not without risk.
 A small cadre of dedicated loyals may consume more resources per person without generating immediate revenue.
 Their value comes from the additional business they generate through referrals, and in most cases, the fact that people who really like something — a sport, a gym, or an ice cream brand — are well connected with others who share the same enthusiasm.
 In social networking terms, they’re high traffic “hubs” for comments about your business.